International Relations

 kelsi_caywood.jpg

-Kelsi Caywood recently graduated from Stanford with a Master's in International Policy, concentrating in governance and development.
+Kelsi Caywood graduated from Stanford with a Master's in International Policy, concentrating in governance and development.
 Her research areas include comparative policy analysis of the Asia-Pacific region, global women's issues, and migration and mobility.
 During her Master's program, she served as editor-in-chief of the Stanford International Policy Review, a course assistant, and a research assistant for Professor H. R. McMaster.
 Prior to Stanford, Kelsi received a Master of Law from Peking University as a Yenching Scholarship recipient and a BA in Political Science from Yale University.
 Her international work and study experiences include South Korea, China, the United Kingdom, and France.

-In the Korea Program at APARC, Kelsi supports the research and practice partnerships stemming from the New Asia Research Project, a cluster of multi-year studies focusing on the new societal issues and challenges facing Korea and its neighbor countries.
+In the Korea Program at APARC, Kelsi supported the research and practice partnerships stemming from the New Asia Research Project, a cluster of multi-year studies focusing on the new societal issues and challenges facing Korea and its neighbor countries.
 Currently, she focuses on the Global Talents book project and a series of research articles examining human resource development and associated global talent strategies in four Asia-Pacific countries: Australia, China, India, and Japan.

 Research Associate, Korea Program (former)